jeffreysorgen/golf-club-sensors/implementation.md

 - **Thoroughly documented**
 - AND FINALLY, verify that what's in the [Conclusion](#conclusion) is actually accomplished and true
 - The all-inclusive file will be saved as _golf-sensors.ino_ when more sensors are involved. (_send to to-do page_)
+#
+#### Rearrange this page:
+- First part is assembling the device on the stick.
+- Second part is the Arduino IDE.
+- Third, make the monitor show "Ready" state.
+- Finally, because of the clarity of the section so far, that's the end of this page.
+#
 ## Conclusion:
 This page was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
 The goal was to basically create on/off states, accomplished here by using thresholds for the Ready/Resting/Timeout states.